Requirements Gathering 101

 - A succinct requirement specification for management purposes.

 - A statement of key objectives - a "cardinal points" specification.

 - A description of the environment in which the system will work.

 - Background information and references to other relevant material.

 The contents of the statement of requirements should be stable or change relatively slowly.

-Once you have created your statement of requirements, ensure the customer and all other stakeholders sign-up to it and understand that this and only this will be delivered.
+Once you have created your statement of requirements, ensure the customer and all other stakeholders sign-up to it and understand that this, and only this, is being delivered.